 Note: If a student has taken some of the MLD core courses before joining the MLD PhD program, and has not counted these courses toward any other PhD-level degree, the student may count these courses toward the MLD PhD.
 For this purpose, students may count only identical courses taken at Carnegie Mellon University, not similar courses taken at Carnegie Mellon or other universities.
-If any of the MLD PhD core courses have been taken at Carnegie Mellon, the student will need to take fewer than 5 new core courses to graduate.
-A student must always take at least three elective courses while registered in the MLD PhD program, irrespective of any courses taken before joining the PhD program.
+If any of the MLD PhD core courses have been taken at Carnegie Mellon, the student will need to take fewer than 5 new core courses, plus the elective to graduate.

 A typical full-time, graduate course load during the first two years consists each term of two classes (at 12 graduate units per class) plus 24 units of advanced research.
 Thus, during the first two years, a student has the opportunity to take several elective classes in addition to the five required courses.

 The ML curriculum joins courses with a Computer Science main theme and those with a Probability and Statistics main theme.
 These may be grouped, as follows:

 In CS, relevant sub-fields include: Databases; Machine Learning, Data Mining and algorithms applications in areas such as Robotics, Information Retrieval and AI.

 In Statistics (including Philosophy), the sub-fields include: Statistical modeling (e.g., hierarchical and times series); Bayes' Nets, Causation, and experimental design.
 The curriculum is based on core academic courses on Intermediate Statistics, Machine Learning, Statistical Machine Learning, Multimedia Databases, and Algorithms.

 These core courses together provide a foundation in machine learning, statistics, probability, and algorithms.

 Plus any 2 of the following menu of core courses: